Ayush-Shambharkar7/Operators/README.md

 # Operators

-### Experiment 3

-**Aim -**
-Performing Arithematic Operations using C++ Operators.
+Experiment_3

+## AIM -
+To use operators to add two numbers.
+## Software Used
+VS Code
 ## Theory
-Arithmetic operators are symbols used in CPP programming to perform arithematic operations on variables and their values.
+Airthmetic operators are symbols used in programming to perform operations on variables and values.
 They are important to writing expressions and making decisions in code.

 ### Types:
 Addition (+): Adds two operands.